FREQUENTLY ASKED QUESTIONS

 Whether your grabbing a quick burger or buying a round of drinks for your mates, we want to make this as quick as possible for you.
 Therefore, we're asking folk to ditch the dosh and pay by contactless or with your chip and pin card.
 This means a speedier service and you get back to having fun at the show quicker!

-We accept all card, Apple Pay, Android Pay and Samsung Pay, except for American Express.
 Don't worry, when using card or contactless there are no additional charges.

 My teenage daughter/son is attending a concert, how can they pay for food and drink without money?